 Once accepted into a program, your student will obtain course approval and complete the Off-Campus Study Form.
 Each semester the OEA provides a mandatory pre-departure orientation with information on travel, culture learning, finances abroad, packing tips and health and safety information.
 We do not plan your travel, provide foreign currency or insurance, nor do we provide immunizations but we can direct you to other sources on campus and within the city of Marietta for more information.

-In many cases the adjustment back to Marietta College is more challenging that the study abroad travel.
-For this reason the OEA created the Global Gateways program so returning study abroad students can reflect and present on their learning experience while living internationally.
+In many cases, the adjustment back to Marietta College is more challenging than the study abroad travel.
+For this reason, the OEA created the Global Gateways program so returning study abroad students can reflect and present on their learning experience while living internationally.
 Each Global Gateways program provides students with a forum to discuss their experience, the adjustments required in a new academic setting and a brief overview of their host culture.
 Global Gateways occurs both semesters.

 COLL 450—Study Abroad Reflection is the companion 1.5 credit course for students who have completed a study abroad experiences.
-This course examines foundational and theoretical concepts associated with reentry and reverse culture shock.
-Students reflect on their entire experience, what they learned, what skills were acquired and how this experience is applicable to their future career path and/or educational goals post-Marietta College.
+This course examines foundational and theoretical concepts associated with reentry and reverses culture shock.
+Students reflect on their entire experience, what they learned, what skills were acquired and how this experience applies to their future career path and/or educational goals post-Marietta College.